Various Artists \ Erik Satie - Cubist Works 1913-1924 [LTMCD 2406]

 7. Mercure (orchestral)

-The solo piano works on this CD are performed by Bojan Gorisek.
-Booklet includes archive images and detailed historical notes by James Nice.
+Solo piano performed by Bojan Gorisek.
+Booklet includes archive images and detailed historical notes.

 "Cubist Works shows the artist less concerned with playing catch-up with the innovations of other media than unpacking its implications for his own work.
 The album collects Satie's collaborations with Pablo Picasso, with Parade and Mercure presented in both solo piano and full orchestra arrangements, as well as two lesser-known incidental pieces.
 The liner notes are excellent, and by drawing out the explicit links between Satie's work and the frenetic, sectarian art world of Paris in the late 19th and early 20th centuries, LTM has done a great service to Satie's legacy, allowing the listener to index just how much Satie was both of and ahead of his time" (Dusted, 06/2007)